williamw520/jsoda/README.md

 Fields with complex data types, arrays, list, map, or any embedded objects, are supported as well.
 They are stored as JSON string.
 However, they cannot be searched or used in query condition.

-SimpleDB indexes all columns regardless data type.
-Excessive complex objects in fields might take up more index storage than necessary.
+Note that SimpleDB has a limit of 1024 bytes per attribute.
+Excessive large complex objects might exceed the limitation after JSON-ified.

 #### Model Class Registration

 Model classes need to be registered first before they can be used.
 There are two ways to register model classes: auto-registration and explicit registration.
-When a model class has enough annotation with default dbtype, it can be auto-registered upon its first use.
+When a model class has enough annotation information, it can be auto-registered upon its first use.
 For example,

     Dao<Sample1>    dao1 = jsoda.dao(Sample1.class);
     Query<Sample1>  query1 = jsoda.query(Sample1.class);